Loading NuWatt Energy...

 Federal Residential Solar Tax Credit (Section 25D) Expired December 31, 2025

 Stamford homeowners who purchase solar with cash or a loan receive $0 in federal tax credits.
 All prices below reflect what you actually pay.
-PPA/lease providers can still claim Section 48/48E (30%) through July 4, 2026.
-Is solar still worth it?
+Third-party system owners (PPA/lease companies) can still claim Section 48/48E (30%) through July 4, 2026.
+How Section 48E works for homeowners

 Key numbers for Stamford homeowners considering solar in 2026.